Loan Guides Austria 2026: Hub for Every Topic

 5. Review and sign

 Read the credit agreement carefully.
 Pay attention to early repayment options, processing fees and termination conditions.
-Under the Consumer Credit Act (VKrG), you have a 14-day right of withdrawal after signing.
+Under the Consumer Credit Act (VKrG, RIS), you have a 14-day right of withdrawal after signing.

 Requirements for a loan in Austria